The efficiency of resource allocation mechanisms for budget-constrained users: Introduction

-Our previous paper \cite{CV16} has been the first to prove that the liquid price of anarchy of the Kelly mechanism is constant.
-In particular, we showed $\lpoa$ upper and lower bounds of $2.78$ and $2$, respectively.
-The lower bound is essentially proved again here (see Theorem \ref{thm:proportional-upper}) with a completely different and more interesting technique.
-Christodoulou et al.~\cite{CST16} improved the $\lpoa$ upper bound to $2.618$ and extended the results to more general settings involving multiple resources.
-Prior to these two papers, Syrgkanis and Tardos \cite{ST13} proved that the social welfare at equilibria of the Kelly mechanism is at most a constant factor away from the optimal liquid welfare.
-In contrast to the analysis techniques in the current paper, the analysis of the Kelly mechanism in \cite{CV16,CST16,ST13} is closer in spirit to the smoothness template (see \cite{R15,RST16}) and is based on bounding the utility of each player by the utility she would have when deviating to appropriate signal strategies.
+\citet{CV16} were the first to prove that the liquid price of anarchy of the Kelly mechanism is constant.
+In particular, they showed $\lpoa$ upper and lower bounds of $2.78$ and $2$, respectively.
+The lower bound is essentially proved again here (see Theorem \ref{thm:proportional-upper}) with a completely different and more interesting technique. \citet{CST16} improved the $\lpoa$ upper bound to $2.618$ and extended the results to more general settings involving multiple resources.
+Prior to these two papers, \citet{ST13} proved that the social welfare at equilibria of the Kelly mechanism is at most a constant factor away from the optimal liquid welfare.
+In contrast to the analysis techniques in the current paper, the analysis of the Kelly mechanism by \citet{CV16}, \citet{CST16} and \citet{ST13} is closer in spirit to the smoothness template (see \citep{R15,RST16}) and is based on bounding the utility of each player by the utility she would have when deviating to appropriate signal strategies.
 Their results hold for more general equilibrium concepts such as coarse-correlated or Bayes-Nash equilibria.
-Our $\lpoa$ bounds in the current paper hold specifically for pure Nash equilibria but are superior and tight.
+Our $\lpoa$ bounds in the current paper hold specifically for pure Nash equilibria, but are superior and tight.

 \paragraph{Roadmap.} The rest of the paper is structured as follows.
 We begin with definitions and notation in Section \ref{sec:prelim}.
 Our lower bound on the $\lpoa$ of any resource allocation mechanism appears in Section \ref{sec:lower-bound}.
 Section~\ref{sec:structure} is devoted to proving the structural characterization of worst-case resource allocation games and equilibria.
 Then, in Section \ref{sec:pay-your-signal} we present tight bounds on the liquid price of anarchy for the Kelly and SH mechanisms.
-In Section \ref{sec:two-players}, we present our two-player mechanisms $\EPYS$ and $\SR$.
-We conclude with open problems a discussion on possible extensions in Section \ref{sec:open-problems}.
+In Section \ref{sec:two-players}, we present our two-player mechanisms $\EPYS$, $\SR$ and $\SHSR$.
+We conclude with open problems and a discussion on possible extensions in Section \ref{sec:extensions}.